Yellowstone-Teton Clean Cities Coalition

-The Yellowstone-Teton Clean Energy Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Yellowstone-Teton Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

-Alicia Cox joined the Yellowstone-Teton Clean Energy Coalition in 2010 and was appointed co-coordinator of the Coalition in 2014.
-She developed and manages the Coalition's Green Fleets and Sustainability Series programs, coordinates the Greater Yellowstone Electric Vehicle Working Group and manages the development and distribution of the Coalition's alternative fuel and vehicle grades 3-12 and adult curriculum.
-In these roles, she works with stakeholders on a wide variety of petroleum reduction projects, marketing, communications, workshops, outreach and grant writing.
+Alicia Cox joined the Yellowstone-Teton Clean Cities Coalition in 2010 and has been coordinator and executive director of the Coalition since 2014.
+She developed and manages the Coalition's Green Fleets program, coordinates the Greater Yellowstone Electric Vehicle Working Group and Wyoming Natural Gas and Vehicle Infrastructure Working Group.
+Cox works with stakeholders on a wide variety of petroleum reduction projects, marketing, communications, workshops, outreach and grant writing.

 Cox received her bachelor's degree from Central Michigan University and earned her master's degree in Environmental Science from Miami University in Oxford, Ohio.